magnus-ISU/magnus-isu.github.io/src/routes/blog/Tigris.md

   4. One's supporters are same-colored tiles in one's leader's kingdom.
   5. The attacker discards any number of tiles of the contested leader's color, gaining that many supporters; then the defender does.
   6. The attacker wins if they have more supporters than the defender.
-  7. The winner removes the loser's leader and supporters from the board, each piece removed gives a point of the leader's color.
+  7. The winner removes the loser's leader and supporters (except temples granting red leader Priests influence) from the board, each piece removed gives a point of the leader's color.

 ## End of an action

-Now, if you have created certain structures all of the same color of tiles, you may build and receive building rewards.
+Now:

+- If a kingdom has two treasures, the green leader within takes a treasure.
+Remove special treasures first.
-- If there is a 2x2, you may place a Monument of the same color on the tiles.
+- If there is a 2x2 of the same color, you may place a Monument of the same color on the tiles.
-  At turns end, a monument gives the leaders controlling its colors a point if it is their turn.
+  At turns end, a monument gives the leaders of its colors a point if it is their turn.
 - (Optional) If there are 5 tiles in a cross, you may place the Wonder on the tiles.
   When the king ends his turn in the Wondrous kingdom, his player chooses any point to gain.
 - (Optional) If there is a 3x1 or longer, you may place a Landmark on one of the tiles.
   When a tile of the Landmark's color is placed in its kingdom, the leader gets double points.
-  Landmarks count as supporters and temples but are not removed in wars.
+  Landmarks count for wars and revolts but are not removed in wars.

 The tiles under a Monument or Wonder do not count for wars and revolts.
 If a Monument or Wonder removes all of a leader's adjacent temples, the leader is withdrawn.